 Where do you stand on the meaning of JRPG?

-But first, a fun exercise.
+But first, how about a little fun?

 The JRPG Definition Quiz